smaclell/smaclell.github.io/_drafts/changing-layers.md

 Does this violate the [Single Responsibility Principle][srp]?
 Maybe.

-The previous responsibilities for each class/interface were extremely narrow, get a setting or get all settings.
+The previous responsibilities for each class/interface were extremely narrow: get a setting or get all settings.
 Combining the interfaces means the two responsibilities are merged into a single class.
 Together in one class, the methods are a more cohesive package.